-In order to mitigate all risks that could hinder the sound and continuous development of the EBARA Group, we will develop risk management system that places priority on foreseeing and preventing risks.
+The EBARA Group must reinforce its Group governance and risk management measures in order to support the global expansion of its business.
+To strengthen Group governance, we are revising our regulations for Group administration and ensuring these regulations are observed.
+In addition, we have established the Risk Management Guidelines, which are meant to facilitate the development of risk management systems at Group companies based on shared targets, as well as the Internal Control Guidelines aimed at enhancing internal controls.
+These and other frameworks are implemented at all Group companies.
+We will pursue ongoing improvements in our risk management system by utilizing and entrenching these frameworks.
 The Risk Management Panel (hereinafter referred to as "RMP") is in place as a body responsible for coordinating risk management activities, while carrying out deliberation, guidance for improvement and support.

-In addition, Non-executive Inside Directors attend the panel for exhibiting supervisory functions in risk management, and providing advice and the like as necessary.
+The RMP is chaired by the President, Representative Executive Officer, and made up of all Executive Officers.
+Furthermore, Non-executive Directors attend the panel for exhibiting supervisory functions in risk management, and providing advice and the like as necessary.
 The RMP reports its deliberations to the Board of Directors, and the Board of Directors establishes a system enabling it to exhibit supervisory functions by accurately grasping information.

-→For more detailed information on the RMP, see page 30
+→For more detailed information on the RMP, see page 32.